vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 **Governance log** | Revuew governance tasks.
 **Policies** | Configure security policies for cloud apps.

+For more information, see [Microsoft Defender for Cloud Apps](/defender-cloud-apps/what-is-defender-for-cloud-apps).

 ## SOC optimization

-In the **SOC optimization** page, tighten up security controls to close threat coverage gaps, and tighten data ingestion rates.
+In the **SOC optimization** page, tighten up security controls to close threat coverage gaps, and tighten data ingestion rates  based on high-fidelity and actionable recommendations.
+SOC optimizations are tailored to your environment and based on your current coverage and threat landscape.

 :::image type="content" source="media/overview-defender-portal/soc-optimization-page.png" alt-text="Screenshot of the SOC Optimization page in the Microsoft Defender portal" lightbox="media/overview-defender-portal/soc-optimization-page.png":::

+For more information, see [Optimize your security operations](/azure/sentinel/soc-optimization/soc-optimization-access).

 ## Reports